 (9) Describe all authorizations required to complete the proposed action and the status of applications for such authorizations.
 Identify environmental mitigation requirements specified in any permit or proposed in any permit application to the extent not specified elsewhere in this section.

-(10) Provide the names and addresses of all landowners whose land would be crossed by the project facilities.
-Include the names and addresses of all residents adjacent to new or modified compressor stations.
+(10) Provide the names and mailing addresses of all affected landowners specified in §157.6(d) and certify that all affected landowners will be notified as required in §157.6(d).

 (d) Resource Report 2 - Water use and quality.
 This report is required for all applications, except those which involve only facilities within the areas of an existing compressor, meter, or regulator station that were disturbed by construction of the existing facilities, no wetlands or waterbodies are on the site and there would not be a significant increase in water use.
 The report must describe water quality and provide data sufficient to determine the expected impact of the project and the effectiveness of mitigative, enhancement, or protective measures.